tbrowser/Turbo-Browser/README.en.md

 - **Chrome / Edge dual stores** — Available from the menu and the extensions page (`chrome://extensions`)
 - **Crx搜搜** — Sidebar entry on the extensions page; one-click download and install of `.crx` from trusted sources
 - **Edge theme store** — Title bar and sidebar theme entry
+- **Built-in translate** — Whole-page translation from the page context menu or the right side of the address bar
 - **Recommended · AdGuard** — One-click `.crx` from the website; blocks ads, trackers, and pop-ups
 - **Recommended · Immersive Translate** — One-click `.crx` from the website; bilingual page translation, selection translation, video subtitles, and more